JulietAdams/BrowserStorageMiddleware/README.md

 The transform for sets is added due to  `JSON.stringify` not supporting sets.

+##### `errorHandler`

+A custom error handler.
+Expected a method with one argument of type `Error`.

+By default any runtime errors encountered will be thrown as expected.

 ##### `storage`

 The type of browser storage to use.